 Steps to update Google Chrome

-Most of the time the Google Chrome automatically updates in the background when you launch your browser.
-However, if you want to know whether any updates are available or need to update Google Chrome, then you can follow these steps:
+Most of the time, Google Chrome automatically updates in the background when you launch your browser.
+However, if you want to know whether any updates are available or if you need to update Google Chrome, then you can follow these steps.

 - Launch the Google Chrome browser on your computer.